shueja/FRC-Mechanism-Guide/docs/index.md

 The guides assume:

 * Java command-based architecture
-* Use of command factory methods in subsystems and for compositions (TODO a page explaining these patterns)
+* Use of command factory methods in subsystems and for compositions (see [general command advice](./mechanisms/general/commands.md))
 * Every mechanism is driven by a TalonFX with Phoenix 6
     * TalonFXS is largely the same, but the author does not have experience with TalonFXS and its need for an external encoder.
 * Pneumatics are not included